Project-DA-FANH/dafanh_website/content/internship.md

 </p>

-Applications for the Fall 2023 intern cohort are now closed.
-Internship applications will open again next spring, so check back later!
+Applications for the Fall 2024 intern cohort are now open!

 ### Example Skills Developed